Welcome to the Tv Celebrity Mini, Film Celebrity Mini & Celebrity Mini Gallery

 Poser: The British actor slipped back into character effortlessly - copyright Jonathan Short/Invision/AP

-It's been 25 years since Rowan Atkinson made his TV debut as the lovable, albeit self-centered, Mr Bean.
+It's been 25 years since Rowan Atkinson made his TV debut as the lovable, albeit self-centred, Mr Bean.
 And to celebrate, the talented British actor slipped back into character and took his iconic car, a 1976 British Leyland Mini 1000, for a spin outside Buckingham Palace on Friday.

 In scenes reminiscent of the hugely-popular episode Do-It-Yourself Mr Bean, which first aired in January 1994, Atkinson, now 60, lapped up his surroundings from the comfort of the armchair strapped to the top of his car as it whizzed by the iconic London landmark.
 In the original sketch, Bean descends on the January sales where he snaps up several items, including an armchair, tins of paint and a mop.
 However, after fastening the chair to the roof and squeezing everything else inside the car, he soon realises that there is no room left for himself.
 Ever the genius, he figures out a way to drive the car remotely from the comfort of the chair attached to the roof using his shopping haul before setting off on a daredevil driving expedition.